microsoft/rushstack.io-website/pages/api/localization-plugin.ilocalizeddata.resolvemissingtranslatedstrings.md

 ## ILocalizedData.resolveMissingTranslatedStrings property

-Use this paramter to specify a function used to load translations missing from the [ILocalizedData.translatedStrings](./localization-plugin.ilocalizeddata.translatedstrings.md) parameter.
+Use this parameter to specify a function used to load translations missing from the [ILocalizedData.translatedStrings](./localization-plugin.ilocalizeddata.translatedstrings.md) parameter.

 <b>Signature:</b>